 It was soon after these words were written that God fell silent.
 He would not speak again for four hundred years, at least not in ways that many people might be able to hear.

-This does not mean that religious practices stopped during that time, but the religion became based less on what God had said, and more upon the rules that men made.
+But this did not mean that religious practices stopped during that time.
+However, the religion then became based less on what God had said, and more upon the rules that men made.
 Men were not willing to hear the words of God, so they made up their own words.
 This was the era when the Pharisees and the Sadducees began their teachings.
 They built a religion based upon their own laws—ones that they themselves conceived.

 Through the Prophet Amos